Cercomonad

-Cercomonads are small flagellates, widespread in aqueous habitats and common in soils.
+Cercomonads are small amoeboflagellates, widespread in aqueous habitats and common in soils.

 Characteristics

 The cells are generally around 10 μm in length, without any shell or covering.
 They produce filose pseudopods to capture bacteria, but do not use them for locomotion, which usually takes place by gliding along surfaces.

 Most members have two flagella, one directed forward and one trailing under the cell, inserted at right angles near its anterior.
 The nucleus is connected to the flagellar bases and accompanied by a characteristic paranuclear body.

 Classification

 Genetic studies place the cercomonads among the Cercozoa, a diverse group of amoeboid and flagellate protozoans.

 They are divided into two families.